CobbledSteel/eecs206a-cosim/docs/source/cosim.rst

 Tasks, Milestones, and Assessment
 =================================

-This project will include a broad range of tasks, and relies heavily on infrastructure development.
-Accounting for this, we do not plan on accomplishing every task, given that there might be unexpected issues related with third-party components.
-We divided the tasks into Base, Target, and Reach, where we plan to complete base tasks by mid November, Target tasks by the project deadline, and Reach tasks if time permits.
+This project includes a broad range of tasks, and relies heavily on infrastructure development.
+Accounting for this, we have not accomplish every task, given that there might be unexpected issues related with third-party components.
+We divided the tasks into Base, Target, and Reach, where we completed base tasks by mid November, Target tasks by the project deadline, and Reach tasks if time permits.
 As this is a continuing research project, we plan on continuing this infrastructure development after the semester ends.